NickF0211/LEGOS-SLEEC/readme.md

 Instruction for launching N-Check:

 # N-check
-# This is the  repo for tool SLEECD
+# This is the  repo for tool N-Check

 ### prerequisite:
 1. Python 3.5 and later